ethberlin-hackathon/ETHBerlin-Bounties/README.md

 ### 2) Form your team

-If you don't already have a team, you are welcome to create an issue in this repository.
+If you don't already have a team, you are welcome to create an issue in the [teambuilding repository](https://github.com/ethberlin-hackathon/ETHBerlin-Teambuilding).

 You can use this issue as a way to get other participants excited about your project or to brainstorm if you haven't yet defined an exact scope.